Shenfield Cricket Club

 The mantle was then assumed by his son, Richard Courage, until 1978, when heavy business commitments as Chairman of Courage Breweries and an increasing level of civic duties led to him relinquishing his presidency.
 Richard Courage invited John Burrows to become our President and he remained in this position until his death in 2008.
 Read the article about John.

 Michael Wright was elected as President in 2009, when he had been at the club for 60 years.
-He started very young!
-He has been Captain of the Saturday and Sunday Elevens, but now scores for the Saturday 1st XI as well as being Ground Manager and League Delegate.
+He started very young, as spectator, then scorer!
+He went on to play and was Captain of the Saturday and Sunday Elevens, but eventually returned to scoring for the Saturday 1st XI as well as being Ground Manager and League Delegate, right up until his sudden death on April 30th, 2017.
+Peter Rider was elected as the new President at the AGM in December 2017.

 The Club has good reason to be grateful to the Courage family, since at the time the Courage Playing Fields were gifted to Brentwood Council, a request was inserted that whilst a Shenfield Cricket Club was in existence, it should have the use of the ground that we now occupy.
 It is therefore apparent why the Club emblem is the 'Courage Cockerel'.